mmsdiego/make-site/README.md

 # make-site
-Creating a simple struture of files to sites
+Creating a Simple File Structure for Websites